malayp717/dlcv_project/README.md

  - `ae_cifar10_inference.ipynb` for training on the CIFAR-10 dataset
  - `ae_mnist_inference.ipynb` for training on the MNIST dataset

+Note : Since we have trained most of our models online on platforms like Google Colab and Kaggle, in some of the `.ipynb` files, the file path maybe a bit incorrect.

 <!-- DATASETS USED -->
 ## Datasets Used